hangj-cache/ADMM-ESINet/README.md

 3. The imaging results for other subjects in the Localize-MI dataset are included in the Supplement Document.

-Due to differences in simulated data, the training performance of different types of parameters may vary.
-Therefore, I modified the parameters in the network to obtain a parameter configuration suitable for most simulated data.
+Due to the inherent variability in simulated data, training performance tends to be sensitive to hyperparameter configurations.
+To ensure the model's generalizability across diverse simulated scenarios, we have refined the network parameters to achieve a robust configuration.
+These settings are strictly aligned with the reference parameters documented in the GitHub repository.